Golden-i

 The Golden-i platform consists of multiple mobile wireless wearable headset computers operated by voice commands and head movements.
-It was developed at Kopin Corporation by a team led by Jeffrey Jacobsen, chief Golden-i architect and senior ddvisor to the CEO.
+It was developed at Kopin Corporation by a team led by Jeffrey Jacobsen, chief Golden-i architect and senior advisor to the CEO.
 Utilizing a speech controlled user interface and head-tracking functionality, Golden-i enables the user to carry out common computer functions whilst keeping their hands free.

 Specifications

-Golden-i headsets feature a 15-inch virtual laptop-size qHD microdisplay manufactured by Kopin Corporation which can be adjusted to be used below the left or right eye, 9-axis head-tracking technology with a digital compass and GPS, speech recognition software with two noise-cancelling microphones (supporting 38 languages), Bluetooth, Wi-Fi and USB connectivity, 3D graphics accelerators.
+Golden-i headsets feature a qHD microdisplay manufactured by Kopin Corporation which can be adjusted to be used below the left or right eye, 9-axis head-tracking technology with a digital compass and GPS, speech recognition software with two noise-cancelling microphones (supporting 38 languages), Bluetooth, Wi-Fi and USB connectivity, 3D graphics accelerators.
 The 18650 Li-ion battery will last 8+ hours.
 The latest Golden-i Gen 3.8 headset computer also has built-in 14MP camera.

 Headsets

 Gen 3.8

 Verizon Wireless announced the Golden-i Wireless Headset (3.8 or Gen 3.8) at CES 2013 on January 8, 2013.
-Designed by Kopin Corporation to function over Verizon’s 4G LTE network, the Gen 3.8 headset is the lightest Golden-i headset to date, weighing 4.5 ounces in its lightest configuration.
+Designed by Kopin Corporation to function over Verizon's 4G LTE network, the Gen 3.8 headset is the lightest Golden-i headset to date, weighing 4.5 ounces in its lightest configuration.
 The boom structure and metallization within the device is a magnesium copper titanium alloy with Lexan polycarbonate shell – designed to operate under various different temperatures.
-Golden-i 3.8 can be worn with a hard hat or helmet and has a basic adjustment in the back that compensates for the width and length of people’s heads for comfort.
+Golden-i 3.8 can be worn with a hard hat or helmet and has a basic adjustment in the back that compensates for the width and length of people's heads for comfort.
 Kopin and Verizon are in the process of building thousands of Gen 3.8 headsets to bring to market and are targeting light industrial industries.